J.D. University of Kentucky

 Prisons and Jails

 Stephen B. Bright, a professor of practice, teaches a course on prosecution and defense of capital and other criminal cases.
 Bright has taught at Yale Law School since 1993, and at a number of other law schools, including Harvard, Georgetown, Emory and Georgia, He served as director of the Southern Center for Human Rights from 1982 to 2005, and served as its president and senior counsel from 2006 to 2016.

 Before joining the Southern Center for Human Rights, he was a public defender in Washington, D.C., and a legal services attorney in the coal fields of Appalachia.
 He has tried capital cases before juries in Alabama, Georgia and Mississippi, and argued cases before many state and federal appellate courts.

-Bright has argued four cases before the U.S. Supreme Court, winning all four that involved racial discrimination in the composition of juries and a forth involving a poor defendant’s right to expert assistance.
+He has argued four cases before the U.S. Supreme Court, winning three that involved racial discrimination in the composition of juries and a forth involving a poor defendant’s right to expert assistance.